 We work with 3 educational agencies currently and have customised courses which are needed by large educational recruitment agencies that will lead to amazing employable skills.

 +61 411 020 220

 Working with kindergartens and primary schools, Liz noted that primary schools are becoming the hub of the local community with parents/carers beginning to seek more support from their children’s schools.
-The ‘Mothers Returning to Work’ community programme was created out of this demand and has been a huge success with up to 120 TAmums getting employment in schools to date.
+The ‘Mothers Returning to Work’ – TAmums community programme was created out of this demand and has been a huge success with more than 150 TAmums getting employment in schools to date.

 Vicky B – Enrolment Co-ordinator